samirtahir91/github-app-operator/README.md

 - Uses a custom resource `GithubApp` in your destination namespace.
 - Reads `appId`, `installId` and either and `privateKeySecret` or `vaultPrivateKey` defined in a `GithubApp` resource and requests an access token from Github for the Github App.
   - It stores the access token in a secret as per `accessTokenSecret`
-- For pulling a GitHub Apps private key, there are 2 options built-in:
+- For pulling a GitHub Apps private key, there are 3 options built-in:
   - Using a Kubernetes secret:
     - Use `privateKeySecret` - refers to an existing secret in the namespace which holds the base64 encoded PEM of the Github App's private key.
     - It expects the field `data.privateKey` in the secret to pull the private key from.
+  - Using GCP Secret Manager (this takes priority over `privateKeySecret` if it is specified):
+    - **You must base64 encode your private key before saving in Secret Manager**
+      - The operator logic will only accept base64 encoded secrets else it will fail.
+    - Configure with the `googlePrivateKeySecret` - the full secret path in Secret Manager for your GithubApp secret
+      - i.e. "projects/xxxxxxxxxx/secrets/my-gh-app/versions/latest"
+    - Configure [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to bind secret access permissions to the operators Kubernetes Service Account
+        - Tested with role `roles/secretmanager.secretAccessor`
-  - Hashicorp Vault (this takes priority over `privateKeySecret` if both are specified):
+  - Hashicorp Vault (this takes priority over `privateKeySecret` and `googlePrivateKeySecret` if they are specified):
     - **You must base64 encode your private key before saving in Vault**
       - The operator logic will only accept base64 encoded secrets else it will fail.
     - This will create a short-lived JWT (10mins TTL) via Kubernetes Token Request API, with an audience you define.